What is Commonly Checked During a Pallet Racking Inspection?

 Load signs and capacity labels

-Safe working load signs must be approved by the racking manufacturer and clearly displayed.
-Inspectors confirm signs are visible, accurate, and compliant with the australian standard for steel storage racking.
+Safe working load signs must be approved by the racking manufacturer and clearly displayed at each racking level.
+Inspectors confirm signs are visible, accurate, and compliant with the Australian standard for steel storage racking.
+Missing or faded labels create confusion about safe weight limits and increase the risk of overloading.

 Pallets in use